 A study in the American Journal of Respiratory and Critical Care Medicine found that blood sugar levels improved in people with prediabetes after receiving 2 weeks of continuous positive airway pressure (CPAP) treatment for their sleep apnea.

-Regular exercise, such as walking, can help prevent or reverse prediabetes and insulin resistance.
+Regular exercise, such as walking, can help

 If someone is typically inactive, they can start by taking a 5–10 minute walk on most days of the week, gradually working up to 30 minutes.